-I reccomend this card to anybody that is getting their first card no matter what age, the benefits this card has is great.
+I recommend this credit card to anybody that is getting their first card no matter what age.
+The benefits this card has are great.
 It is the perfect card for a student learning to handle credit.
 On top of the rewards, you get a free FICO score, low fees and forgiveness for your first late payment.

 Intro Offer: Discover will automatically match all the cash back you have earned at the end of your firsrt year.
 So if you were to have $200 cashback after your first year you would be matched and it would make it $400, Theres no minimum spending or maximum rewards, its just a dollar for dollar match.

-Earn 5% Cash Back: You will earn cash back on everyday purchases at different places each quarter discovery offers you a deal on different places, like Amazon.com, grocery stores, restrauntts and gas stations.
+Earn 5% Cash Back: You will earn cash back on everyday purchases at different places.
+Each quarter discovery will offer you a deals on different places, like Amazon.com, grocery stores, restaurants and gas stations.
 The card incentivizes you to spend at these specific places to earn 5% cash back.
-This is my favorite part about this card, getting 5% back on gas is crucial for me especially with the prices on the rise.
+This is my favorite part about this card.
+You will get 5% back on gas!

 Good Grade Rewards: You can earn a $20 statement credit each school year if your GPA is a 3.0 or higher for up to the next 5 years.
 I highly suggest you take full advantage of this, $20 isn’t a lot but its still a great little perk for this card.